 - 3. In entering this Agreement, the Commonwealth and the States and Territories (the Parties) recognise that they have a mutual interest in improving outcomes in early childhood education and need to work together to achieve those outcomes. - 4.
-This Agreement represents an extension of the National Partnership Agreement on Universal Access to Early Childhood Education 2018 and 2019, to incorporate the 2020 program year and a review of National Partnership arrangements as per Clause 37. - 5.
+This Agreement represents an extension of the National Partnership Agreement on Universal Access to Early Childhood Education - 2018-2020, to incorporate the 2021 program year. - 5.
 The commitment to universal access reflects the proxy measure for access is 95 per cent of children enrolled in a quality early childhood education program for 600 hours per year in the year before full-time school. - 6.
-The Parties recognise achieving the policy objectives and outcomes of this Agreement will assist in improving all children's outcomes, especially for Indigenous children and vulnerable and disadvantaged children, and their transition to school.
+The Parties recognise achieving the policy objectives and outcomes of this Agreement will assist in improving all children's outcomes, especially for Indigenous children, vulnerable children and children experiencing disadvantage, and their transition to school.
 Engagement with quality early childhood education programs before full-time school contributes to children's early learning, socialisation and development, and has longer term benefits for children, families and society through increased participation, economic productivity and social inclusion. - 7.
-Funding arrangements for preschool beyond the term of this Agreement are a matter for all governments, to be informed the National Partnership review, and will be discussed accordingly through existing governance mechanisms, including the Council of Australian Governments, Education Council, Australian Education Senior Officials Committee and its Early Childhood Policy Group.
+Funding arrangements for preschool beyond the term of this Agreement are a matter for all governments, to be informed by the final report of the National Partnership review, and will be discussed accordingly through existing governance mechanisms, including the National Federation Reform Council, Education Council, Australian Education Senior Officials Committee and its Early Childhood Policy Group.